Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Introduction

-should include not only the energy stored in the contact $\ell = \Left,\Right$ (described by the Hamiltonian $\varH_{\rm C\ell}$, see \eqnref{eq:HC}) but also the half of the energy stored in the tunneling barrier coupled to that contact (described by the Hamiltonian $\varH_{\rm T\ell}$, see \eqnref{eq:HT}).
-Together with additional physical requirements (to be introduced later) it is natural to couple the Luttinger field to the contact energy $\varQ_\ell$ (which therefore includes $\varH_{\rm T\ell}$).
-This is the most important ingredient for a correct application of the Luttinger's trick to the calculation of the heat current.
-We then employ the NEGF technique to derive the expressions for the charge and heat currents once its formal expression is supplied.
-Especially, we focus on the linear response regime and then our formalism provides the general expressions of the currents [see \eqnsref{eq:Ic:linear:final} and (\ref{eq:Ih:linear:final})] solely in terms of the retarded and advanced components of the QD NEGFs by a help of the charge conservation and a sum rule on the energy change rates.
-We emphasize here that our fluxes, heat and electrical currents depend solely on the retarded and advanced components of the QD NEGFs which facilitates enormously their calculation.
+should then include not only the energy stored in the contact $\ell = \Left,\Right$ (described by the Hamiltonian $\varH_{\rm C\ell}$, see \eqnref{eq:HC}) but also the half of the energy stored in the tunneling barrier coupled to that contact (described by the Hamiltonian $\varH_{\rm T\ell}$, see \eqnref{eq:HT}) \cite{Ludovico2014apr,Ludovico2016}.
+Together with additional physical requirements (to be explained in \secref{sec:NEGF}) it is natural to couple the Luttinger field to the contact energy $\varQ_\ell$ (which therefore includes $\varH_{\rm T\ell}$).
+This is the most important ingredient for a correct application of the Luttinger's trick to the calculation of the dynamical heat current.

+Accommodating the Luttinger's trick and employing the NEGF technique, we formulate expressions for charge and heat currents with a particular emphasis on the linear response regime.
+Notably, our formalism yields comprehensive expressions for the currents in relation to the QD NEGFs [see \eqnsref{eq:Ic:linear} and (\ref{eq:Ih:linear:final})].
+In special conditions, by a help of the charge conservation and a sum rule on the energy change rates, the currents can be obtained solely in terms of the retarded and advanced components of the QD NEGFs [see \eqnref{eq:Ic:linear:final}], which streamlines the computation of the currents.
+It should be noted that our expressions for currents are the analogue to those for electrical current induced by a time-dependent electrical modulation originally presented in the pioneering work by Jauho, Wingreen and Meir \cite{Jauho1994aug}, but in our case the time-dependent modulation is done thermally instead.